OSGeo/gdal/doc/source/drivers/raster/gpkg.rst

       for specific cases (dynamic CRS with coordinate epoch).
-      This option generally does not need to be specified, as the driver will automatically update the ``gpkg_spatial_ref_sys`` table when needed, but it may be useful to create GeoPackage datasets matching the expections of other software or profiles (such as the DGIWG-GPKG profile).
+      This option generally does not need to be specified, as the driver will automatically update the ``gpkg_spatial_ref_sys`` table when needed, but it may be useful to create GeoPackage datasets matching the exceptions of other software or profiles (such as the DGIWG-GPKG profile).

 -  .. co:: METADATA_TABLES